 What To Do

-- Show students chicken wing.
-Ask: What different parts do you see? (hard parts - bones; places where bones connect - joints; stringy material - ligaments)
+- Show students the chicken wings.
+Ask: What different parts do you see?
+(Hard parts — bones; places where bones connect — joints; stringy material — ligaments.)

 - Give each group one chicken wing and copies of the activity page.